projectcalico/calico/security/kubernetes-network-policy.md

 #### Best practice: create deny-all default network policy

 To ensure that all pods in the namespace are secure, a best practice is to create a default network policy.
-This avoids accidentally exposing an app or version that doesn’t have policy defined.
+This avoids accidentally exposing an app or version that doesn't have policy defined.

 ##### Create deny-all default ingress and egress network policy